-I have lots of friends who reckon they had a rough childhood but after I began working in semi-independent care homes supporting unaccompanied asylum seeking children I was reminded how it’s all relative.
+I have lots of friends who reckon they had a rough childhood but after I began working with unaccompanied asylum seeking children I was reminded how it’s all relative.
 Ibrahim, a seventeen year old veteran of a traumatic life, is fairly typical of the hundreds of children who arrive on our southern shores during the summer months.
 He was born, sometime in 2003, in Darfur province in the Sudan – the same year that war erupted and ethnic genocide killed between 300,000 and 400,000 people.
 He lost his father and his mother and his village was burned to the ground.
 His grandparents raised him and his two brothers.

 Much of Sudan is desert, there are frequent famines and droughts compounding the problems of a country that became independent from the UK in 1956 only to see decades of civil war destroy much of its infrastructure.
 As a result, Sudan is now 171st out of 186 countries in terms of of poverty and living standard.
 Many of the 40 million Sudanese are now displaced people living in refugee camps both within and outside of the country.